vizualjack/watcher/README.md

 # Watcher
-This is a little tool to keep track of your shows progress.
+This is a little tool to keep track of your show progress.
 For now it's only supporting **anime** shows!

 It also exist an [android app](https://github.com/vizualjack/WatcherApp).
-Keep in mind that the app **only** provides setting your show's progress.
+Keep in mind that the app **only** provides setting your show progress.

 <img src="doc/overview.png" height="500"/> <img src="doc/show.png" height="500"/>